 The first thing worth understanding is that focusing on TUT can help maximize two specific components of training that are related to muscle growth with the first being volume.
 Typically, one focusing on increasing their total TUT will do so by increasing their total training volume.
 Training volume has been shown to have a dose-response relationship with muscle growth (11), so increasing training volume should increase gains.
 The second component is tension.
 When a muscle contracts to lift a weight, the muscle fibers experience mechanical tension while they shorten to move the joint.
 Mechanical tension is probably the main determinant of muscle hypertrophy (16), so the more tension you can create, the more gains you’ll get.

 Now, let’s examine the typical strategy when trying to maximize TUT: moving submaximal weights at slower tempos so that the muscle is constantly under tension – and tension is a good thing right?
 According to the force-velocity curve, a muscle produces its greatest force and experiences greater tension at slow contraction velocities (5).
-However, the tension a muscle experiences will only be an equal and opposite force to the load that it is lifting (2).
+However, the tension a muscle experiences will only be an equal and opposite force to the load that it is lifting and speed at which it is contracting (2).
 Therefore, if you are using a lighter weight and moving at slow velocities, you still might not be undergoing much tension.

 We see this phenomenon occur with long distance runners.
 Long distance runners undergo insane amounts of time under tension.
 However, long distance running has actually been shown to decrease muscle fiber size (15).
 Why is this the case?
 Running does not require much force production and therefore does not recruit HTMUs to a nearly high enough degree to cause growth.

 Okay, so we know we need to maximize tension and volume to grow, but moving lighter weights slowly doesn’t do the trick.
 What can we do?
 First of all, we need to examine the ways that you can fully recruit the HTMUs of a specific muscle group.
 The first way is through performing maximum velocity movements, like jumping (2).
 However, even though jumping produces high amounts of muscle activation, it still does not result in muscle growth (3).
 Why?
-Jumping doesn’t involve any external load, so the muscle fibers still don’t undergo much tension.
+Jumping doesn’t involve any external load and is an extremely fast movement, so the muscle fibers still don’t undergo much tension.

 The second way to fully recruit HTMUs is by training close to, or to, failure.
 Studies have shown that muscle recruitment increases throughout a fatiguing set (1) and that a muscle is maximally recruited in the final 3-5 reps of a set leading to failure (14).
 The best part about this method is that the velocity of movement typically slows during fatiguing conditions (7,9) which means that the muscle is producing a ton of force (due to the force-velocity curve) and therefore undergoing maximum amounts of tension.
 The problem with training to failure, besides safety issues of course, is that training to failure multiple times in a workout can decrease the total volume for that workout (17) which would directly affect the volume-gains relationship we mentioned earlier.
 Training to failure too often can also result in high amounts of muscle soreness which may impair training throughout the rest of the week (10).